seydx/homebridge-tado-platform/README.md

 #### Boost Switch
 Shows a switch accessory in HomeKit (added to central switch) which mimics the "Boost" switch from Tado and switches all heaters to max temperature.
-_Note: Central Switch needs to be truned on._
+_Note: Central Switch needs to be turned on._

 ```
 "homes": [